polyphony-chat/docs/SPECIFICATION.md

 The public identity key inside the `LeafNode` of this `KeyPackage` is signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.

-!!! info

-    See [7.1.
-KeyPackages](#71-keypackages) for an outline on what a `KeyPackage` is, and consult the MLS specification (RFC9420) for more implementation details.

 ### 6.3 Multi-device support

 polyproto-core servers and clients using encryption should implement multi-device support, as defined in the MLS specification (RFC9420).